 - ▶ One class = one single clearly defined responsibility. - ▶ Favor composition over inheritance.
 Inheritance is not primarily intended for code reuse, its main selling point is polymorphism.
-"Do I want to use these subclasses interchangeably?" - ▶ Identify the aspects of your application that vary and separate them from what stays the same.
-Classes should be "open for extension, closed for modification" (Open-Closed Principle).
+"Do I want to use these subclasses interchangeably?" - ▶ Separate varying aspects from stable ones.
+Open for extension, closed for modification.